OminusPrime/validations/README.md

 # validations
 blue kale validation repo for training

-validations.py is script to validate the username; It is missing a function call
+validations.py is a script to validate usernames.
+You can now run vailidate_user; parametes were sent through main()